andrazjelenc/devops-notes/k8s-bare-metal.md

 - Use external LB outside of cluster
 - Use internal MetalLB

-If we go with the first option we just created single point of failure and we need to deal with resistance and high available on our own.
+If we go with the first option we just created single point of failure and we need to deal with resistance and high availability of LB on our own.
 But why do that if we already have K8s to help us with that.
 So we will use MetalLB that is running inside our cluster to do load balancing in front of our ingress controller.

 We just need to edit ingress-nginx-controller service and change service type from NodePort to LoadBalancer.
 We can also specify the IP we want to get from MetalLB using loadBalancerIP property.